awsdocs/iam-user-guide/doc_source/id_roles_use_switch-role-twp.md

    Thursday, June 18, 2018 2:28:31 PM
    ```

-1. To use these credentials for any subsequent command, include them with the `-Credentials` parameter\.
+1. To use these credentials for any subsequent command, include them with the `-Credential` parameter\.
 For example, the following command uses the credentials from the role and works only if the role is granted the `iam:ListRoles` permission and can therefore run the `Get-IAMRoles` cmdlet:

    ```
            PS C:\> get-iamroles -Credential $Creds